lemonmade/templates/README.md

 - `$<anything> {option1, option2}`: declare a chooser variable with the options declared in the curly braces (all variables must be on the same paragraph in the project notes).

+- `>>>defaultFolderName`: will automatically place the new instances of this project in the folder whose name is exactly "defaultFolderName".
+You can specify a subfolder by using `>>>defaultFolderContainer > defaultFolderName`.

 ## Version History
+- **0.3.6** (March 27, 2013): Bugfixes.
+You can also now specify a specific folder path as the default folder using > for a subfolder (i.e., ">>>Folder > Subfolder" will put the new instance in Subfolder under Folder).

+- **0.3.5** (March 18, 2013): Added the ability to set dates in the format specified in as the short date format in your Languages and Text preference pane.

+- **0.3.1** (February 28, 2013): Bugfixes.

 - **0.3.0** (February 24.
 2013): Fixed an issue with subtracting dates.
 Improved Growl alerts.
 Added an option to put "attachment: ask" in the task notes to have the script ask you for an attachment to that task.
 Variables can now be given a list of values to choose from using the notation $variableName {option 1, option 2, option3} in the project note.
 If you use the variable "$today", the variable will automatically be assigned the date you create the new instance.
 Added a screencast, readme, and [website](http://cmsauve.com/projects/templates/).

 - **0.2.9** (February 13, 2013): Preserves non-embedded attachments to tasks